Kopamed/Raven-bPLUS/README.md

 ## Known bugs
  - Safewalk does not work without the shift setting turned on
  - None of the "ASM" modules work so reach... and some other stuff...
+ - Bridge Assist is buggy but I will fix that tmrw

 ## Improved Module List
  - SafeWalk: Sneak while jump and On hold settings
  - Autoclicker: Seperate Righclick min and max cps sliders, allow eat, allow bow and different click modes (LEGIT and RAVEN) and you can make your cps higher
+ - ChatLogger: I have a chat logger
+ - Bridge Assist: helps you aim and click during godbridging

 #### Readme last updated on 26/07/2021.
 Bug and update info and other stuff may be out of date.